xpack/vscode-xpack-extension-ts/README.md

 # xPack C/C++ Managed Build

-Manage and build C/C++ projects with CMake, meson, etc using the xPacks tools.
+Manage and build C/C++ projects with CMake, meson, etc using the xPack tools.

 ## Features